Barrace/OpenDSA/RST/en/Development/KnapsackDynamic.rst

 Exercise 1 - What comes next in V?
 ---------------------------------------------------------------

-Fill in the blank exercise where users will input the next value that will appear in the top Matrix.
+Fill in the blank exercise where users will input the next value that will appear in the V Matrix.

 .. avembed:: Exercises/Development/KnapsackDynamicEx1.html ka